komaruworld/mocktail/README.md

 Roblox APK -> signature and ABI checks -> Bionic + JNI -> SDL3 + Vulkan/OpenGL
 ```

-The APK is checked before any native code is loaded.
-It's downloaded on first launch and is not bundled with Mocktail.
-The last working copy is kept in case an update fails.
+The APK is downloaded on first launch and is checked before any native code runs — it is not bundled with Mocktail.
+If an update fails, Mocktail falls back to the last known-good copy.

 ---